jewelcse/course-management-system/README.md

 To build and run the docker container, must have Installed the docker desktop on your local machine.

-Before build and run the container, create a customr network first
+Before build and run the container, create a custom network first.

-Navigate to the service then open the terminal and run the following command.
+Navigate to each services then open the terminal and run the following command.
 ```bash
 docker create network assignment-1-network
 ```